 "I want to do business in Wyckoff," Cascio said.
 "I don't want to do anything to upset anyone who lives in this town, but this guy thinks he can say or do anything he wants."

 According to McNamara, who also served as a county freeholder from 1984 to 1986, and as mayor of Wyckoff in 1979, the rift between the two men came out of left field when in late December when Cascio told McNamara he'd be moving out from the Wyckoff Avenue properties after nearly three decades.

 "I've dealt with Aldo on his word, so I'm very disappointed," McNamara said.

-Wyckoff Police Chief Benjamin Fox submitted a letter of opinion in September regarding Cascio's application to the Wyckoff Planning Board.
+Wyckoff Police Chief Benjamin Fox submitted a in September regarding Cascio's application to the Wyckoff Planning Board.